Rules Governing all RILSA Events

 13. Mobile Phones must be either turned off or kept on silent at all times.

-14. Players will comply with the full rules of snooker and conduct themselves in a manner befitting our association.
+14. Players will comply with the full rules of snooker and conduct themselves in a manner befitting our organisation.

 15. Any player who arrives 15 minutes late will forfeit a frame and 25 minutes late will forfeit their match.